sec-fortress/CRTP-Notes/Domain Persistence.md

 # **Learning Objective 8**

-- Extra secrets from the domain controller of dollar
+- Extra secrets from the domain controller of dollarcorp.
+- Using the secrets of krbtgt account, create a golden ticket.
+- Use the Golden ticket to (once again) get domain admin privileges from a machine